msmart/hreports/README.rst

 --------

-hreports saves shortcuts to hledger queries to conveniently manage multiple queries with different settings and ledger files.In addition, hreports can save the query output to pdfs with jinja templates using Pandoc.
+hreports saves shortcuts to hledger queries to conveniently manage multiple queries with different settings and ledger files.
+In addition, hreports can save the query output to pdfs with jinja templates using Pandoc.

 * Conveniently create and manage multiple heldger queries